OpenCTI-Platform/docs/docs/usage/security-coverage.md

 It will be responsible for automatically performing the relevant tests and feed the results back to OpenCTI with no human intervention.

-Conversely, a manual Security Coverage will allow for inputting the observed level of exposure directly into OpenCTI.
+Conversely, a manual security coverage assessment can also be performed, allowing you to conduct the analysis yourself and directly enter the results into OpenCTI.

 ![Security Coverage creation form](assets/security-coverage-creation-form-1.png)